Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 There are multiple efforts to provide process aggregations in the Linux kernel, mainly for resource-tracking purposes.
 Such efforts include cpusets, CKRM/ResGroups, UserBeanCounters, and virtual server namespaces.
-These all require the basic notion of a grouping/partitioning of processes, with newly forked processes ending up in the same group (cgroup) as their parent process.
+These all require the woke basic notion of a grouping/partitioning of processes, with newly forked processes ending up in the woke same group (cgroup) as their parent process.

-The kernel cgroup patch provides the minimum essential kernel mechanisms required to efficiently implement such groups.
-It has minimal impact on the system fast paths, and provides hooks for specific subsystems such as cpusets to provide additional behaviour as desired.
+The kernel cgroup patch provides the woke minimum essential kernel mechanisms required to efficiently implement such groups.
+It has minimal impact on the woke system fast paths, and provides hooks for specific subsystems such as cpusets to provide additional behaviour as desired.